tanmay31415926/LLM-Copilot/README.md

 We implemented a Transformer model inspired by Google Brain’s paper [*Attention Is All You Need*](https://arxiv.org/abs/1706.03762), trained entirely at the character level to generate valid and meaningful C++ code.

-This project demonstrates that even without specifying any explicit tokenization or syntax awareness, a model can learn to generate code with structure, variable usage, and correct syntax — purely by predicting one character at a time.
+This project which doesn't specify any explicit tokenization or syntax awareness, generates code with structure, variable usage, and correct syntax — purely by predicting one character at a time.

 ---